Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Introduction

 \IEEEPARstart{D}{ue} to the merits of vertical take-off and landing, air hovering as well as aggressive maneuver, the small unmanned helicopter has an extremely broad application prospect in military and civil fields\cite{RBFNN2015}.
 However, small unmanned helicopters have the characteristics of high nonlinearity, strong coupling, under-actuated and extremely vulnerable to lumped disturbances during flight, which make it a challenge to design the high-performance attitude tracking controller \cite{{Li2015F}}.

-Because of the similar dynamics with the real helicopter system, the three degree-of-freedom (3-DOF) lab helicopter from Quanser Consulting Inc., as shown in Figure 1, can serve as an ideal experimental platform for helicopter controller design with the advantage of testing various advanced control methods conveniently \cite{zheng2011}.
+Because of the similar dynamics with the real helicopter system, the 3-DOF laboratory helicopter, as shown in Figure 1, can act as an ideal experimental platform for testing various advanced control methods of the helicopter \cite{zheng2011}.
 In recent years, researchers have proposed numerous methods to achieve the attitude tracking object of 3-DOF helicopter and verified these methods by the helicopter experimental platform.
-These methods can be mainly divided into three parts: linear control\cite{liu2013L,Boby2014L}, nonlinear control\cite{Castaneda2016F,Kara2019F,Li2015F,Vazquez2017F,Yang2020F} and intelligent control\cite{chen2016N,Chen2018N,Zeghlache2017N}.
+These methods can be mainly divided into three parts: linear control \cite{liu2013L,Boby2014L}, nonlinear control \cite{Castaneda2016F,Kara2019F,Li2015F,Vazquez2017F,Yang2020F} and intelligent control \cite{chen2016N,Chen2018N,Zeghlache2017N}.